tomderuijter/python-dem-shadows/README.md

-# python-dem-raycast
+# python-dem-shadows
-A library for casting solar shadows on digital elevation models.
+A library for projecting solar shadows on digital elevation models.

 ![Raycasting on SRTM3](https://github.com/tomderuijter/python-dem-raycast/blob/master/raycast_shade.gif "Raycasting on a tile of the SRTM3 dataset.")